hmamaysky/Energy/TextProcessing/README.md

 ./dtm_numeric.py
 ```

-### Step :two:: Compute the Cosine Similarity Matrix for the Global Topic Model
+### Step :five:.:two:: Compute the Cosine Similarity Matrix for the Global Topic Model

--- For the rolling topic models, the Cosine Similarity Matrices are computed within the loop of the Louvain algorithm, and hence do not require a separate step.
+- For the rolling topic models, the Cosine Similarity Matrices are computed within the loop of the Louvain algorithm, and hence do not require a separate step.
 - **Input:** ` `
 - **Output:** ` `
 ```bash